 Foster LLP is proud to announce the appointment of Dana Hicks as our Adoption Paralegal.

 Dana has been an Administrative Manager and Legal Assistant with Foster LLP for 6 years.
-Dana began her career with the Government of Alberta, worked as a Clerk for Court of Queen’s Bench handling Appeals and Adoptions.
+Dana began her career with the Government of Alberta, worked as a Clerk for Court of King’s Bench handling Appeals and Adoptions.

 Your adoption process begins with a consultation with Dana who gathers information to draft the Adoption package.
 She meets with you and explains the process and procedures based on your individual needs.
 Dana has assisted with several successful Adoptions over the last 6 years.
 Dana’s experience with Adoptions assists her in communicating with the Adoptions counter to ensure procedural compliance with adoption files.